tkemmer/binaryden/README.md

 # BinaryDen Portage overlay
-This Portage overlay primarily aims at providing packages for the most recent versions of the [**Cinnamon**](https://github.com/linuxmint) desktop environment as well as version bumps and patches for several other Gentoo packages.
+This Portage overlay primarily aims at providing ebuilds for the most recent versions of the [**Cinnamon**](https://github.com/linuxmint) desktop environment as well as version bumps and patches for several other Gentoo packages.